-From what we’ve seen of it so far, Disney Plus is a force to be reckoned with.
-Out of the gate Disney’s streaming service offers 4K HDR streaming with dozens of shows and movies for a scant $6.99 per month (AU$8.99, around £5.45) with the ability to setup multiple profiles and download shows for offline viewing.
+Disney Plus is a force to be reckoned with.
+Since its release in November 2019, Disney’s streaming service offers 4K HDR streaming with dozens of shows and movies for a scant $6.99 per month (AU$8.99 / £5.99), coming with the ability to set-up multiple profiles and download shows for offline viewing.

-There isn’t as much content as we’d like on launch day but what’s there is enough to fill a few weeks worth of movie nights, especially if you’re a fan of Marvel movies and Pixar films.
-It’s tough to say if Disney will be able to release shows at a fast-enough pace for consumption considering its current stance on syndicated content (*cough* there isn’t any) but the groundwork of the platform is rock-solid.
+There still isn’t quite as much content as we’d like, but what’s there is enough to fill a few weeks worth of movie or TV show nights, especially if you’re a fan of Marvel movies and Pixar films.
+It’s fair to say Disney could've been faster with the turnaround on its bigger originals – The Mandalorian is still its biggest draw, but there's a host of MCU TV shows, such as Loki, that give the Star Wars series a run for its money – but the groundwork of the platform is rock-solid.

 What we like most is that, for a single monthly fee, you watch on four simultaneous screens and save up to seven profiles on the service, making it a great plan for families looking to stretch their entertainment budgets.
 Moreover, re-watchable kids movies like Frozen and Moana ensure that your little one always has something to watch in a pinch, while shows like The Mandalorian and The World According to Jeff Goldblum give mom and dad something to watch, too.

 Alternatively, parents or other adults can check out unique offerings on Disney Plus Star, the six brand title on the app, featuring films and TV series from 20th Centurt Studios, FX Productions, Disney Television Studios and more.